Judges Are Like Unit Tests for Agents

 Best-of-Breed Evaluation Patterns

 Agent Judge borrows from patterns that have emerged across modern evaluation systems, including Python-first eval frameworks, SaaS evaluation platforms, and JVM projects such as Dokimos.
+The goal is not to clone any one framework.
+It is to bring the strongest ideas into a JVM-native, framework-neutral library:

 Agent Judge is intentionally JVM-native rather than a thin wrapper around a Python eval stack: it understands workspaces, Maven builds, Java source structure, typed records, sealed scores, and Java framework integration points.